-The Sinneave Family Foundation is a registered charity, created in 2008 to address the challenges experienced by emerging adults with autism.
-We host a variety of activities and work with partners toward a vision that individuals with autism are supported in the transition to adulthood to realize their highest quality of life.
+The Sinneave Family Foundation (Sinneave) is a charitable operating foundation, created in 2008 to address the challenges experienced by emerging adults with autism.
+Our work includes providing programs and services, and collaborating with partners toward a vision that individuals with autism are supported in the transition to adulthood to realize their highest quality of life.

 Among Canadian children and youth aged 5 to 17 years, the estimated prevalence of autism spectrum disorder in 2015 was 1 in 66.
 As children with autism transition to adolescence and adulthood, they face a “supports cliff” where the resources necessary to meet their lifelong and changing needs can be scarce or non-existent.
 When individuals with autism do not have support through the transition to adulthood, they face increased challenges to reaching their desired life outcomes.